-Fish/macroinvertebrate and vegetation crews visited 23 sites after accounting for over-capacity sites, special request benchmarks, and taking on sites for neighboring teams to help them out.
-Of the 23, 12 were on Lake Superior and 11 were on Lake Michigan.
-Five sites were designated as benchmark sites, four were re-sample sites and two were pre-sample sites for 2019.
+Fish/macroinvertebrate/water quality and vegetation crews visited 25 sites after accounting for over-capacity sites, special request benchmarks, and taking on sites for neighboring teams to help them out.
+Of the 25, 16 were on Lake Superior and 9 were on Lake Michigan.
+Seven sites were designated as benchmark sites, three were re-sample sites and two were pre-sample sites for 2020.

-Water levels were still high in Lake Michigan compared to 5 years ago, and datasheet notes often referred to many zone types (e.g. SAV) as being too deep to sample.
-On the other hand, zones that in previous years were too shallow to fish were possible to sample with fyke nets again this year (e.g. wet meadow).
-The NRRI crew sampled 20 of the sites.
-The Northland College crew sampled an additional three sites on the Bayfield Peninsula of WI.
-Overall, 41 vegetation zones were sampled for invertebrates, and 31 vegetation zones were sampled for fish.
+Water levels were still high in Lake Michigan compared to 6 years ago, and datasheet notes often referred to many zone types (e.g. lily and SAV) as being too deep to sample.
+On the other hand, zones that in previous years were too shallow to fish were possible to sample with large fyke nets again this year (e.g. wet meadow).
+The NRRI crew sampled 22 of the sites.
+The Northland College crew sampled an additional two sites on the Bayfield Peninsula of WI and one site in Pictured Rocks National Lakeshore.